muranamihdk/denden_extension/README.md

 ## Features

-- Japanese Ruby Annotation: implemented
+- Japanese Ruby Annotation
-- Tate-Chu-Yoko: implemented
+- Tate-Chu-Yoko
-- Footnotes with epub:type attribute: implemented (requires markdown.extensions.extra or markdown.extensions.footnotes)
+- Footnotes with epub:type attribute (requires markdown.extensions.extra or markdown.extensions.footnotes)
-- EPUB pagebreak syntax: implemented
+- EPUB pagebreak syntax
-- Chunk file syntax: implemented
+- Chunk file syntax
-- Twitter account autolink syntax: NOT implemented

-The following is implemented by markdown.extensions.nl2br, which is included in Python-Markdown.
+The following is implemented by markdown.extensions.nl2br which is included in Python-Markdown.

 - GFM style line break

+The following is not implemented.

+- Twitter account autolink syntax

 ## Change log